6. Character vectors#

 ## [1] 0 0 1 2 NA

-Note that 0 designates that there was an ambiguity in matching a string to a given table.
+Note that 0 designates that there was an ambiguous match.

 Note

-(*) In Section 9.5.7, we discuss the very-advanced match.arg, which is frequently called by other R functions.
-It assists in selecting a value from a range of possible choices.
-Furthermore, Section 9.4.2 and Section 15.4.4 mention the (discouraged) partial matching of list labels and function argument names.
+(*) In Section 9.4.7, we discuss match.arg, which a few R functions rely on when they need to select a value from a range of possible choices.
+Furthermore, Section 9.3.2 and Section 15.4.4 mention the (discouraged) partial matching of list labels and function argument names.

 Fixed patterns can also be searched for anywhere within character strings using grepl: